+- On-demand workout

+- 'Build your own' workout

+- Record my scale of effort scores on page 53

-- ♦ 'Build your own' workout - Emotional wellbeing activity and webinar
+- ◆ Emotional wellbeing activity and webinar

 EXERCISE DESCRIPTION DURATION (seconds) (length of exercise) RECOVERY (seconds) (time between sets) NO. OF REPS (repeats of the exercise) NO. OF SETS (cycles of reps)